dreger/kqdreger.com/_posts/2019-10-16-product-team-needs.md

 title: Product Team Hierarchy of Needs
 ---

-I was on a run and thinking about Maslow's hierarchy of needs and how it could apply to product teams.
-I looked online, but all existing "product hierarchy of needs" infographics weren't what I was looking for, so I made my own.
+I was on a run and thinking about Maslow's hierarchy of needs and how the force ranked list of needs could apply to product teams.
+Here's my attempt.
 Let’s walk through the levels:

 [![pyramid of needs]({{site.url}}/assets/images/pyramid.jpg)](/assets/images/pyramid.jpg)

-## Level one: talk to your customers daily.
+## Level one: the ability to talk with your customers daily.

-There's no way around this one.
 If you don’t have access to your customers or you’re not reaching out to them daily, I have zero faith that you can build any sort of product that will work.
+This is the most basic of product team needs.

 ## Level two: quickly build and share prototypes.